Butter Basted Salmon w/ Citrus Salsa & Multigrain Rice

 TRANSFER the salmon to serving plates.

-SLICE the lemon into rounds.
+SLICE the lemon into rounds on cutting board.

 SQUEEZE a lemon slice over each fillet and lay the lemon on top.